Demi Vollering: 2020

-2021–2024: SD Worx, Tour de France and stage race dominance
+2021–2024: SD Worx, Tour de France Femmes and stage race dominance

 2021

 Vollering started the season strongly with top-10 finishes at Strade Bianche and the Tour of Flanders.
 She then finished as runner-up at De Brabantse Pijl, celebrating as she crossed the line only to find out she had been pipped by Ruth Winder's late bike throw.

 In the Ardennes classics, Vollering started the week with an impressive second place to Marianne Vos at the Amstel Gold Race, followed by a tenth-place finish at La Flèche Wallonne.
 Vollering then took her first career monument victory at Liège–Bastogne–Liège, winning the sprint from a five-rider group containing Annemiek van Vleuten, Elisa Longo Borghini, Kasia Niewiadoma and teammate Anna van der Breggen.

 At what was to be the final edition of La Course by Le Tour de France, Vollering took her second WorldTour victory of the season, winning the sprint in Landerneau from an eight-rider group.

-In July, Vollering took her first podium in major tour at the Giro in Italy, finishing in third place behind her teammates Anna van der Breggen and Ashleigh Moolman-Pasio.
+In July, Vollering took her first podium in a major tour at the Giro in Italy, finishing in third place behind her teammates Anna van der Breggen and Ashleigh Moolman-Pasio.
 This included second-place finishes on the stage 4 time trial to Cascata del Toce and the stage 9 summit finish up Monte Matajur.

 Vollering competed in the road race at the delayed 2020 Summer Olympics in Tokyo, placing 25th.
 She also achieved top-10 finishes in the UEC European Championships and UCI World Championships road races.

 In October, Vollering won her first career stage race at The Women's Tour.
-After helping teammate Amy Pieters claimed victory on stage 1, Vollering took the leader's jersey by winning the stage 3 by winning 16.6km stage 3 time trial in Atherstone, putting more than a minute into her competitors in the process.
+After helping teammate Amy Pieters win on stage 1, Vollering took the leader's jersey by winning the stage 3 by winning 16.6 km stage 3 time trial in Atherstone, putting more than a minute into her competitors in the process.

 2022

 Vollering had a strong spring classics campaign, winning De Brabantse Pijl, coming second at Omloop het Nieuwsblad and the Amstel Gold Race, and taking the third spot on the podium at La Flèche Wallonne and Liège–Bastogne–Liège.

 In the inaugural edition of Itzulia Women, Vollering won all three stages and the general classification.
 The following week at the Vuelta a Burgos, Vollering took victory in the final stage to Lagunas de Neila, finishing third overall behind Juliette Labous and Évita Muzic.

 Vollering's impressive results meant she went into the first edition of the rebooted women's Tour de France as one of the two big favourites alongside Annemiek van Vleuten.
 She finished the race as the runner-up to Van Vleuten after consecutive second-place finishes on stages 7 and 8 in the Vosges mountains.
 In the process, she won the iconic polka dot jersey as the leading rider in the mountains classification.

-In September, Vollering added her fourth stage race podium of the season, finishing in third place overall at the Challenge by La Vuelta.
+In September, Vollering added her fourth stage-race podium of the season, finishing in third place overall at the Challenge by La Vuelta.